Takshata/Takshata/README.md

 - 👀 I’m interested in Machiene learning and AI
 - 🌱 I’m currently learning Data Science and AI
 - 💞️ I’m looking to collaborate on .akshtuppad@gmail.com
-- 📫 How to reach me ...
+- 📫 How to reach me Email me ,I typically respond in 1 day , if i don't please connect on my linkedin:www.linkedin.com/in/akshata-tuppad-057386168 and drop a Hi to me

+Thanksss

+Buyeee,
+Seeyaaaa...

 <!---
 Takshata/Takshata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.